cmpi-standard/headers/ISSUES.md

   AM: Fixed for enumerateInstancesFiltered (last line of prototype deleted by
       accident).

-* Shows prototype as :

-  CMPIStatus(* _CMPIIndicationMIFT::activateFilter)(CMPIIndicationMI *mi, const CMPIContext *ctx, const CMPISelectExp *filter, const char *className, const CMPIObjectPath *classPath, CMPIBoolean firstActivation)

-  Note that ::  is a scoping definition but it is confusing.

-  AM: Unless we dig into Doxygen styles, we should accept that for now.
-Maybe something for a list of Doxygen improvements.

 * The macro page is a mess in Doxygen

 * Needs lead page before going on line but that is not issue for the